-Aspects Criteria Guidelines OES 1.2 Rules 1.2 Rules A. The Plan should include a draft version of the revised A. Provide revised Rules for Stewards for the wind-up period and submit the Rules to the Authority for review prior to being published and then for approval in accordance with the RPRA-OES Program Agreement.
-Rules for Stewards to govern stewards during the wind- up period.
-1.3 Targets and Performance 1.3 Targets and Performance A. Program must continue to meet current performance levels and achieve or exceed targets, whichever is higher, throughout wind- up.
-The Plan should deliver current program performance or targets, whichever is higher.
-When determining current program performance, the previous annual report shall be used.
+Guidelines Aspects Criteria OTS 1.2 Rules 1.2 Rules A. The Plan should include a draft version of the revised A. Provide revised Rules Rules for Stewards to govern stewards during the windfor Stewards for the up period. wind-up period and submit the Rules to the Authority for review prior to being published and then for approval in accordance with the RPRA-OTS Program Agreement.
+1.3 Targets and Performance 1.3 Targets and Performance A. Program must continue A. The Plan should deliver current program performance or to meet current targets, whichever is higher.
+When determining current performance levels and program performance, the previous annual report shall achieve or exceed be used. targets, whichever is